 Figure S7.
 Short term feeder bias is larger in long horizon condition.
 LG (left) and LS (right) coefficients as a function of Horizon (1:blue, 6:red) and nG (number of guided choices, nG = 0, 1, or 3).
 LG coefficient is significantly larger in H = 6 than H = 1 condition, showing that short term feeder bias (from last game) has a significantly bigger influence on H = 6 games (p < 0.001).
 This is likely due to that rats spend more trials at H = 6 feeders within a session.
 There are no differences in long term feeder bias (from last session) between horizon conditions (p = 0.48).

 Figure S8.
 Posterior distribution over the group-level means of spatial bias b, short-term feeder bias αLG, long-term feeder bias αLS for rats in Experiment 2.
-Each row corresponds to one of the parameters, each column corresponds to one nG condition (nG = 0, 1 or 3)
+Each row corresponds to one of the parameters, each column corresponds to one nG condition (nG = 0, 1 or 3).

 References